ekrsulov/ttpe/doc/docs/faq.md

 ## General

-### What is Vectornest?
+### What is VectorNest?

-Vectornest (The TypeScript Path Editor) is a web-based vector graphics editor built with React, TypeScript, and a plugin architecture.
+VectorNest (The TypeScript Path Editor) is a web-based vector graphics editor built with React, TypeScript, and a plugin architecture.

 ### Is it production-ready?

-Vectornest is under active development (v0.0.0).
+VectorNest is under active development (v0.0.0).
 APIs may change before 1.0.

 ### Can I use it offline?